Is 600 a good credit score?

 600 Credit Score Credit Card & Loan Options

-Some lenders choose not to lend to borrowers with scores in the Fair range.
+Some lenders choose not to lend to borrowers with Fair credit scores.
 As a result, your financing options are going to be somewhat limited.
-With a score of 600, your focus should be on building your credit and raising your credit scores before applying for any loans.
+With a score of 600, your focus should be on building your credit history and raising your credit scores before applying for any loans.

 One of the best ways to build credit is by being added as an authorized user by someone who already has great credit.
 Having someone in your life with good credit that can cosign for you is also an option, but it can hurt their credit score if you miss payments or default on the loan.